cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

 Additionally, you need a Weights & Biases (wandb) account.
 The secltion below explains a minimal configuration needed to run the `code/hyper_tuning.py` and `code/independent_evaluation.py` script

 ### Weights & Biases Setup
+- The hyperparameter tuning script logs the results to Weights & Biases (wandb).
 - Create or use an existing wandb account at https://wandb.ai and copy your API key (Profile → Settings → API Keys).
 - Activate the `benchmark` environment and authenticate by running `wandb login <your_api_key>` (or set `WANDB_API_KEY=<your_api_key>` in the shell before starting the script).
 - After authentication, `code/hyper_tuning.py` will create a run group per drug/target/model and store the local cache under `code/wandb/` automatically, no further setup is required.